MartianMadman/RFA_Madmod/Readme.txt

 \Changelog v0.9.2/
 -Disable homing rockets for rpg and exos because it feels too guided and removes a factor of player skill.
--Slightly reduce ammo pickups for a few more weapons like the plasma beam.
+-Slightly reduce ammo pickups for a few more weapons like the plasma beam and charge launcher.
 -Tie leo rocket launcher fire rate to mouse click rate.
 -Optimize leo rocket launcher usage of projectiles.